knylbyte/tuliprox/README.md

   - `enabled` can be deactivated if `enabled` is set to `false`.
 If not set default is `true`.
   - `issuer`
   - `secret` is used for jwt token generation.
-  - `userfile` is the file where the ui users are stored. if the filename is not absolute `tuliprox` will look into the `config_dir`. if `userfile`is not given the default value is `user.txt`
+  - `userfile` is the file where the ui users are stored.
+If the filename is not absolute, `tuliprox` will look into the `config_dir`.
+If `userfile` is not given, the default value is `user.txt`.
 ```yaml
 web_ui:
   enabled: true